-Balance is essential for carrying out everyday activities such as walking, getting out of chairs, bending down to put on shoes and shopping for groceries.
+Balance plays an important role in conducting everyday activities such as walking, getting out of chairs, bending down to put on shoes and shopping for groceries.
 Older adults who have impaired balance are at great risk of falling.

 How can I assist older adults to build their balance?

 Balance can be improved by practising balance exercises regularly.
 Exercise programs targeting older adults should aim to challenge balance, whilst also safely reducing the individual’s base of support or moving their centre of gravity.
 Conducting these exercises should prompt the individual to gain control of their body position while standing with and without their arms for support.
 Older adults can maintain safety whilst challenging their balance by having a stable surface nearby in the case of needing something to hold onto.

 Activities that older adults can do to improve their balance include exercises which involve leaning forwards, backwards, and to the side such as Tai Chi, Lawn bowls, Dancing, and Prime Movers or Strength for Life.
 Balance exercises that can be completed at home include standing on one leg, stepping over objects, walking heel to toe, or using the Stay On Your Feet® Build Your Balance Exercise Flyer to guide at-home exercises.

 It is important to assess an older adult’s current capabilities before prescribing a balance exercise program.
 This assessment can help to identify the most suitable exercises and can be used to measure improvements in balance over time.

 Click here to view and download validated balance assessment tools such as the; timed up and go (tug) test, the 4-stage balance test and the 30-second chair stand test.

 How to challenge balance safely

 In order to improve balance, an exercise program needs to be challenging yet safe.
 To ensure that the exercises pose a sufficient challenge to the individual’s balance, the program should include: